reinh/notes/posts/2014-07-25-recommended-reading-material.markdown

 Abstract and Concrete Categories: The Joy of Cats [@adámek2009abstract] ~ Sits somewhere between @lawvere2009conceptual and @awodey2010category in difficulty.
-    A decent introductory text, but mostly redundant if you're already reading those two.
+    A good introductory text, but mostly redundant if you're already reading those two.
+    It might be useful as a bridge between Lawvere and Awodey for some people.

 # Abstract Algebra